AlexiaChen/awesome-stars/README.md

 - [mpcabete/bombcrypto-bot](https://github.com/mpcabete/bombcrypto-bot) – This is a python bot that automatically logs in, clicks the new button, and sends heroes to work in the bombcrypto game.
 It is fully open source and free.
 - [KurtBestor/Hitomi-Downloader](https://github.com/KurtBestor/Hitomi-Downloader) – :cake: Desktop utility to download images/videos/music/text from various websites, and more.
 - [EleutherAI/gpt-neo](https://github.com/EleutherAI/gpt-neo) – An implementation of model parallel GPT-2 and GPT-3-style models using the mesh-tensorflow library.
 - [meltano/meltano](https://github.com/meltano/meltano) – Your CLI for ELT+.
 It's open source, flexible, and scales to your needs.
-Confidently move, transform, and test your data using tools you know with a data engineering workflow you’ll love. ---------------------------------------This month, every ⭐ on GitHub removes 2 lb/~1 kg of trash from our waterways 🌊
+Confidently move, transform, and test your data using tools you know with a data engineering workflow you’ll love. ----------------------------------------This month, every ⭐ on GitHub removes 2 lb/~1 kg of trash from our waterways 🌊
 - [biolab/orange3](https://github.com/biolab/orange3) – 🍊 :bar_chart: :bulb: Orange: Interactive data analysis
 - [tiangolo/fastapi](https://github.com/tiangolo/fastapi) – FastAPI framework, high performance, easy to learn, fast to code, ready for production
 - [NCAR/wrf-python](https://github.com/NCAR/wrf-python) – A collection of diagnostic and interpolation routines for use with output from the Weather Research and Forecasting (WRF-ARW) Model.